NawrizTurjo/Java_Term_Project_Part_1/final project_p1/readme.md

 To run this enchanting program:

 1. Ensure you have the Java Development Kit (JDK) installed.
-2. Compile the program: `javac restaurantAppV2.java`
+2. Compile the program: `javac RestaurantApp.java`
-3. Start the magic: `java restaurantAppV2`
+3. Start the magic: `java RestaurantApp`

 ## 🌮 Main Menu Magic